Addis Ababa to Istanbul (ADD–IST) — Airlines, Schedules & Connections

 No flights match your filters.

 ADD–IST is served by 2 airlines with nonstop service.
 Ethiopian Airlines and Turkish Airlines lead the route.
-The flight covers 2,315 miles in approximately 5h 50m.
-Beyond nonstop, 62 hubs offer 1-stop connections.
+The flight covers 2,315 miles in approximately 5h 33m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape